charmbracelet/vhs/README.md

 This is useful when you need to wait on something to complete, even if you don't know how long it'll take, while including it in the recording like a spinner or loading state.
-The command takes a regular expression as an argument, and optionally allows to set the duration to wait and if you want to check the whole screen or just the last line (the scope).
+The command takes a regular expression as an argument, and optionally allows you to set the duration to wait and if you want to check the whole screen or just the last line (the scope).

 ```elixir